JVentosa/ETL-Pipeline-Database/README.md

-Any work in progress is out of the scope of the project and course as I have already passed the course.
+Any work in progress is out of the scope of the course as I have already passed the course/project with all the required components.
 _Current Work in Progress:_
 - Load data into PowerBI